 Runes will be ported over to Wild Rift, but not as you know it.
 While some pre-existing runes like Conqueror, Manaflow Band, and Conditioning will be making it onto mobile, the system has been completely reworked from the ground up.

 - Read more: Teamfight Tactics is coming to mobile

 Leaked screenshots indicate that there will be only one rune tree, so you will be free to choose any rune in the game.
 There are eight keystones, including Summon: Aery, Electrocute, Grasp of the Undying and Fleet Footwork, and three rows of six runes.

 Wild Rift items will also be slightly different from the default Summoner’s Rift experience.
 For example, Boots of Speed are expected to cost 500 gold, not 300.
 Furthermore, not all items will be shared between the two games.

 A screenshot of the item page in-game shows an item available to buy with the Teleport icon.
 This is alongside Zhonya’s Hourglass, which was shown off in the trailer, Gargoyle Stoneplate, Twin Shadows and more.

 When is Wild Rift going to be released?

-The game is expected to be shipped out to most regions and platforms by the end of 2020.
 There’s no details on what regions Riot will be supporting, so there’s no guarantee the region you log on to play League of Legends on PC will be the region you can play Wild Rift on.